PaulioRandall/sveltekit-template/README.md

 # Template Sveltekit Project

 A [Sveltekit](https://kit.svelte.dev/) project template with [Tailwind](https://tailwindcss.com/) and [Prettier](https://prettier.io/) setup.
-Also includes a simple header and footer ready for rapid prototyping.
+Also includes a few common components ready for rapid prototyping.

 ## New project